 fbpx

-Are you looking for ideas on how to setup your math block?
+Are you looking for ideas for math lessons and how to set up your math block?
 This blog post gives you details on what our math block looks like.
-We have a 60-minute math block.
-Our math block includes calendar time, mental math/math review, whole groups, small groups, and centers!
-We do have a required math curriculum that we are required to use and we do use, but we supplement heavily with our Math It Up! resources.
+We have a 60-minute math block that includes calendar time, mental math/math review, whole groups, small groups, and centers!
+We are required to use a math curriculum, which we do, but we supplement heavily with our Math It Up! resources.

 Our math block kicks off with our calendar time.
 The calendar time is led by our Boss Of The day.
 Our calendar is interactive and engages all students.
 The Boss Of The Day fills in the calendar on our smart board while the rest of the class provides the information.
 We include the date, digital date, and days of the week.
-Then we do a number of the day which includes a ten frame, even and odd, how many, tally marks, greater than/less than, counting on, and counting back.
+Then we do a number of the day, including a ten frame, even and odd, how many, tally marks, greater than/less than, counting on, and counting back.
 Place value is included by using place value blocks or base ten blocks to count the days in school.
-This routine covers a number of standards and lasts 10 minutes or less.
+This routine covers several standards and lasts 10 minutes or less.

 Here is a video of our calendar routine: